 Use built-in device protections

 They’re not called “smartphones” for nothing.
 If your phone gets lost or stolen, you can contain the damage using device tracking services, such as Find My iPhone and Android’s Find My Device, that can locate your missing phone on a map and, in some cases, automatically erase it.
 These services can also make your phone ring to help you locate a device you have temporarily misplaced.
-You can also arrange for the phone to delete all information after a set number of false passcode tries.
+You can also arrange for the phone to delete all information after a set number of incorrect passcode tries.

 Use an antivirus app